Purple white and red flowers.

 November 29, 2022

-It’s time to adopt Kubernetes not just for production but everywhere across the entire lifecycle, wherever you, a developer, works.
-You never worry if the problems cropping up when your application leaps from Docker to Kubernetes are a Docker-problem or a Kubernetes-problem because it’s all one architecture, one problem space to solve.
+It’s time to adopt Kubernetes not just for production but everywhere across the entire software-development lifecycle.
+Never again worry whether it's Docker-problem or a Kubernetes-problem because it’s all one architecture, one problem space to solve.

 A soap shaped as a duck presenting its rump